metacpan/metacpan-cpan-extracted/distros/A/App-Phoebe/README.md

 in a new architecture for this problem.
 They think the issue has been solved.
 See [#4486](https://github.com/tootsuite/mastodon/issues/4486), “Mastodon can be used as a DDOS tool.”

+# App::Phoebe::Capsules

+By default, Phoebe creates a wiki editable by all.
+With this extension, the `/capsule` space turns into a special site: if you have a client certificate, you automatically get an editable capsule with an assigned fantasy name.

+Simply add it to your `config` file.
+If you are virtual hosting, name the host or hosts for your capsules.

+    package App::Phoebe::Capsules;
+    use Modern::Perl;
+    our @capsule_hosts = qw(transjovian.org);
+    use App::Phoebe::Capsules;

+Every client certificate gets assigned a capsule name.

+# Troubleshooting

+🔥 In the wiki directory, you can have a file called `fingerprint_equivalents`.
+Its main use is to allow people to add more fingerprints for their site, such as from other devices or friends.
+The file format is line oriented, each line containing two fingerprints, `FROM` and `TO`.

+🔥 The capsule name _login_ is reserved.

+🔥 The file names _archive_, _backup_, and _upload_ are reserved.

 # App::Phoebe::Chat